 Normally it's helpful to compare two or more bikes but the KLX140G really doesn't have any close competitors - the other full-size beginner bikes are Yamaha's TT-R230, and Honda's CRF250F, but the differences between the three bikes were too numerous to do a full-on KLX140G vs. TT-R230 vs. CRF250F comparison, so the 140G is being reviewed on it's own, although some comparisons with the TT-R and CRF will be made.
 You can read more about the Yamaha and Honda comparison in our TT-R230 vs. CRF250F article.

-The Kawasaki KLX140G is powered by an air-cooled four-stroke engine, has a carburetor, a five-speed transmission, 21" front tire and 18" rear tire, along with both front and rear discs brakes.
+The Kawasaki KLX140G is powered by an air-cooled four-stroke engine, has a carburetor, a five-speed transmission, 21" front tire and 18" rear tire, along with both front and rear disc brakes.
 There's an electric start, but no backup kickstarter.
 The seat height is 33.9" which is very close to the seat height of the TT-R230 (34.3") or the CRF250F (34.8") so the KLX140G will fit a wide variety of riders.
 The 12.4" ground clearance of the 140G is over an inch more than the CRF250F (11.3) and .75" more than the TT-R230 (11.6) which allows for more aggressive riding without bottoming out the bike.
 The gas tank holds 1.5 gallons, and there's a six-month warranty with the option to extend the warranty at an additional cost.

 The MSRP of the KLX140G is $3699, which is $700 less than the 2019 TT-R and $900 less than the 2019 CRF250 although it does need to be noted that the Honda has fuel injection while the KLX140G has a carburetor.
 And yes, the 140G is 100cc's less than the CRF250F, but engine size is only one component of an overall bike.
 They both have wider ratio five-speed transmissions, and the 47 pound weight savings makes the 140G a solid contender.

-- Seat Height: 33.9 inches
+- Seat height: 33.9 inches

 - Fuel Injection: No